vrova3/data_analysis_practice_projects/README.md

 Hi, I'm Roman!
 I'm an aspiring data analyst passionate about tech, languages, and dataviz, currently seeking a junior or entry-level analytics role.
 A political and investigative reporter in the past with a knack for finding patterns and artifacts buried in numbers.
 In love with science fiction, blues music, and sports.

 <br>
 Below is a collection of my practice projects.
-I've uploaded them as they are, complete with feedback and the reviews I got from professional data analysts who've pointed out occasional mistakes, suggested improvements or complemented the word done!
+I've uploaded them as they are, complete with feedback and the reviews I got from professional data analysts who've pointed out occasional mistakes, suggested improvements or complemented the work done.
 <br>

 ## Table of contents